Our Work » About Liberia Mission

 The Children of Liberia Mission

-There are 448 students enrolled through Liberia Mission for the 2016-2017 academic year in grades K-12.
-There are 61 students (beneficiaries) who reside at the mission.
-Most of them attend St. Anthony School, although 47 older students now attend nearby senior high school and university.
+There are over 500 students enrolled through Liberia Mission for the 2016-2017 academic year in grades K-12.
+There are 57 students (beneficiaries) who reside at the mission.
+Most of them attend St. Anthony School, although 59 older students now attend nearby senior high school and university.

 Although most children come from nearby villages, children in the residential program originate from a widely dispersed geography around the country.
 Altogether, several different tribal groups are represented in the school population.
-What all the children have in common is that each one has been scarred by the continuing effects of the devastating civil war that plagued Liberia for more than a decade through the year 2003, and all of them have experienced deep poverty.
+What all the children have in common is that each one has been scarred by the continuing effects of the devastating civil war that plagued Liberia for more than a decade through the year 2003, they lived through a seige of Ebola from 2014-2015, and all of them have experienced deep poverty.

 Mission, Goals, Objectives

-The overriding mission for Franciscan Works is to bring about a life-transforming change in the lives of children at Liberia Mission.
+The overriding mission for Franciscan Works empower children in Liberia with faith and education.
 We will implement this mission by the active pursuit of three goals:

 - Provide a loving home for children in residence.

-- Provide a quality academic and moral education to St. Anthony students.
+- Provide a quality academic and faith based education to St. Anthony students.

 - Impart life-skills training to prepare the children for adult responsibilities.